Pantheon, Rome: Portico

-The building was originally approached by a flight of steps.
-Later construction raised the level of the ground leading to the portico, eliminating these steps.
+The floor level of the portico originally rose seven steps (1.30 metres) above the paving of the original forecourt.
+Repeated flooding of the Tiber and the demise of draining systems raised the level of the ground leading to the portico, covering most of these steps.

 The pediment was decorated with relief sculpture, probably of gilded bronze.
 Holes marking the location of clamps that held the sculpture suggest that its design was likely an eagle within a wreath; ribbons extended from the wreath into the corners of the pediment.

 On the intermediate block between the portico and the rotunda, the remains of a second pediment suggests that the existing portico is much shorter than originally intended.
 A portico aligned with the second pediment would fit columns with shafts 50 Roman feet (14.8 metres) tall and capitals 10 Roman feet tall (3 metres), whereas the existing portico has shafts 40 Roman feet (11.9 metres) tall and capitals eight Roman feet (2.4 metres) tall.

 Mark Wilson Jones has attempted to explain the design adjustments by suggesting that, once the higher pediment had been constructed, the required 50-foot columns failed to arrive (possibly as a result of logistical difficulties).
 The builders then had to make some awkward adjustments to fit the shorter columns and pediments.
 Rabun Taylor has noted that, even if the taller columns were delivered, basic construction constraints may have prevented their use.
 Assuming that each column would first be laid on the floor next to its pediment before being pivoted upright (using something like an A-frame), there would be a space requirement of a column-length on one side of the pediment, and at least a column-length on the opposite side for the pivoting equipment and ropes.
 With 50-foot columns, "there was no way to sequence the erection of [the columns] without creating a hopeless snarl.
 The shafts were simply too long to be positioned on the floor in a workable configuration, regardless of sequence."
 Specifically, the innermost row of columns would be blocked by the main body of the temple, and in the later stages of construction some already-erected columns would inevitably obstruct the erection of further columns.